Moaesaycto/comp3821-project/README.md

-# Hyperbolic Tiling Generator
+# **Hyperbolic Tiling Generator**

-I've found myself working on hyperbolic tessellations during the development of Tordie 3, 4 and 5, as well as a few projects during my studies of computer science.
-One such project involved finding an optimal algorithm to span the [Poincaré disk model](https://en.wikipedia.org/wiki/Poincar%C3%A9_disk_model) as efficiently as possible.

-If you want to know more about how to generate this manually, then you may find [this Workflow](https://moae.dev/workflows/#/mathematics/analytic_geometry/Efficient-Tiling-of-a-Hyperbolic-Tessellation) interesting to see.

-Please note that this algorithm may not be optimal, and may not be the exact implementation used in Tordie.
-Please be sure to consult to Tordie implementation separately if this is of interest.
+**Type:** Algorithm / Visualisation Tool · **Tech Stack:** Python, Geometry, Computational Graphics · **Year:** 2025

+## **Overview**

+This project explores efficient methods for generating hyperbolic tessellations within the [Poincaré disk model](https://en.wikipedia.org/wiki/Poincar%C3%A9_disk_model).
+The work originated during development of **Tordie 3–5** and related computer science coursework focused on geometric computation.

+## **Details**

+The generator implements an algorithm designed to span the Poincaré disk as efficiently as possible.
+It serves as both a visualisation tool and an experimental foundation for more complex geometric systems used in later projects.

+For a deeper look at the manual generation process, see my [workflow on efficient hyperbolic tessellation](https://moae.dev/workflows/#/mathematics/analytic_geometry/Efficient-Tiling-of-a-Hyperbolic-Tessellation).

+## **Note**

+This implementation may differ from the version used in **Tordie**, which should be consulted separately for production details.